 To do this, create a small file called

 res/values-en-rGB/strings.xml that includes only the strings that

-should be different when the app runs in the U.K. For all the rest of
+are different when the app runs in the U.K. For all the rest of

 Use the Android Context object for manual locale lookup

 You can look up the locale using the